A practical guide to integration

 If integration brings great benefits, why are businesses slow to adopt it?

-Integration can be an overwhelming concept for many organisations.
+Integration – especially when it comes to digital supply chain technologies – can be an overwhelming concept for many organisations.

 If it isn’t an area of strength for your business and you aren’t up with the tech lingo, integration can be confusing.
 Perhaps you’ve tried to integrate systems in the past, but it didn’t work or your system was slow or outdated.
 If integration isn’t facilitated correctly, it can be a timely and costly exercise with backward results and can take a toll on team morale.